 7. Grand Canyon National Park

-Home of the most famous landmark in the Southwest, one of the seven natural wonders of the world, the Grand Canyon National Park in Arizona is visited by millions.
+Home of the most famous landmark in the Southwest, one of the seven natural wonders of the world, the Grand Canyon National Park in Arizona is visited by millions annually.
 The gorgeous landscape of the immense canyon is what attracts everyone here, but the night sky is just as spectacular.

 The South Rim, the most visited site, offers opportunities for leisurely walks along the rim, hiking into the canyon, biking, or taking a tour.
 However, the more remote North Rim offers a quieter environment, when open, during the summer season.